The FoNS Residential Programme: Facilitating the development of person-centred cultures

 What’s included: This includes all programme materials, accommodation (Sunday – Thursday), breakfast (Monday-Friday), evening meal (Sunday-Thursday) and lunch, morning and afternoon tea (Monday-Friday).
 The cost includes accommodation on the Sunday night before the programme starts.

-Rooms are single occupancy, en-suite.
+Rooms are single occupancy, with an en-suite bathroom.

 Previous experience needed: All that is needed is an openness to experiencing new ways of learning and an enthusiasm for exploring person-centred ways of working.

-Residential Programme Brochure 2024
+Residential Programme Brochure 2026

 Any extras: You will need to pay your own transport costs to and from the venue and any additional drinks in the evening or alcoholic drinks.
+You’ll need to make your own arrangements for dinner on Sunday evening 21 June.

 Is funding available: Most participants are funded by their trusts or employers.
 In some cases, participants have accessed funds from their trust charity.